compilit/ssimpl/docs/self-sovereign-identity.md

 # Self-Sovereign-Identity

-Self-Sovereign Identity (SSI) is a decentralized identity model where individuals control their own digital identities without relying on central authorities.
+Self-Sovereign Identity (SSI) is a Decentralised identity model where individuals control their own digital identities without relying on central authorities.

 The main issue which the concept SSI usually tends to ignore is 'truth'.
 As long an individual is in complete control of